4.4 Example: Vector Addition

 First let’s describe in words what the first version of the CUDA code needs to do.
 Here are the steps, which match comments placed in the code found below.

-1. Allocate 2 arrays, x and y, on the host and initialize them with data.
+1. Allocate 2 arrays, x and y, each with length N, on the host and initialize them with data.

 3. Copy each of the arrays from the host to the device.

-4. Perform the addition on the device using a kernel function, keeping result in d_y.
+4. Determine number of blocks per grid needed, then perform the addition on the device using a kernel function, keeping result in d_y.

 5. Ensure that the device is finished with the computation.